WHUIR/Miracle/README.md

   Firstly, create a folder named "dataset".
 Then, within the "dataset" folder, create two subfolders named "Ratings" and "Metadata" respectively.
 Then you can donwload the dataset from [Amazon](https://nijianmo.github.io/amazon/index.html).
 The .csv files should be placed in the "Ratings" folder, while meta_\*.json.gz files should be placed in the "Metadata" folder.
 Thanks to [UniSRec](https://github.com/RUCAIBox/UniSRec) for providing another link to download datasets from cloud disks

 ## Step2.
 Process Datasets:
-  You only needs *run process_amazon.py* to process the raw datasets.
+  You only needs *run process_amazon.py* to process the raw datasets if you placed the dataset as required in Step1.

 ## Step3.
 Run Pretrain:
   You can pretrain the model by *run main.py --dataset=FHCKM --gpu_id=0 --save_step=1 --epoch=3 --stage=pretrain --train_batch_size=2048*
-  Note: the train_batch_size parameter is important, if you modify this parameter, you may get unexpected results due to overfitting.
+  Note: the train_batch_size hyperparameter is important, if you modify this hyperparameter, you may get unexpected results due to overfitting.
 The FHCKM means the mixed pretrain dataset.

 ## Step4.
 Run Downstream:
   You can test the model by *run main.py --dataset=Scientific --gpu_id=0--epoch=100 --stage=trans --train_batch_size=1024 --load_model_path='{pretrain_model_path in Step3}'*